PeterCamilleri/mysh/README.md

 $pre_prompt | A prompt string displayed before the actual command prompt.
 Delete the pre_prompt variable to disable pre-prompting.
 $prompt     | The user prompt.
 $r          | The location of the Ruby compiler.
+$s          | The location of the host command interpreter.
 $t          | The current time.
 $time_fmt   | The format for the time: "%H:%M"
 $u          | The current user.